CurryFan828/backend-development-workspace/unit-04-advanced-scripting/README.md

-"# Unit 04: Advanced Scripting"
+# Unit 04: Advanced Scripting

+This folder will contain projects and notes for advanced scripting techniques, including automation and complex scripts.